adarshms444/Skill-Based-Job-Recommender-System/README.md

 # Skill-Based Job Recommender System - Documentation

-This file describes the structure, logic, and functionality of the Skill-Based Job Recommender System.
-It provides users with personalized job recommendations based on their preferred skill clusters, using unsupervised machine learning and real-time web scraping.
+This system provides users with personalized job recommendations based on their preferred skill clusters, using unsupervised machine learning and real-time web scraping and Users receive daily email alerts for relevant jobs.

 ---